 Angela Alsobrooks; Johnny Olszewski; Marc Elrich, Calvin Ball; Steuart Pittman, and Jan Gardner

-Maryland’s Democratic county executives from Maryland’s largest and most populated counties.
+Maryland’s Democratic county executives are from Maryland’s largest and most populated counties.

 It was a clean sweep for the rising political stars.

-Who would have thought a year ago that Allan Kittleman and Steve Schuh would go down in defeat, losing to Calvin Ball and Steuart Pittman, respectively?
+A year ago, who would have thought that Allan Kittleman and Steve Schuh would go down in defeat, losing to Calvin Ball and Steuart Pittman, respectively?

 What to make of their losses?
 Was it the Trump trickle-down effect that ousted the popular Allan Kittleman?
 Did Steve Schuh’s rush to overdevelop Anne Arundel County contribute to his political takedown?
 That’s for you to decide.